Juniper/contrail-charms/manual-deploy-kubernetes.md

 Manual installation
 -------------------

 1. Make sure that you didn't forget to create the controller with `juju bootstrap` command.
+You can use any cloud provide that you want.

-1. Create machines for Contrail, Kubernetes master, Kubernetes workers:
+2. Create machines for Contrail, Kubernetes master, Kubernetes workers:

 Configure machines for memory, cores and disk sizes.
 The following constraints are given for example as minimal requirments.